oddlanguage/odd/docs/syntax.md

 There is a special literal in Odd that represents a number greater than any other number, named `infinity`.
 This is also the case for `-infinity`, which is always smaller than any other number.

+Of course, infinity isn't a number but let's pretend 😉.

 <br/>

 ### Strings